From flocking to jamming in collective cell dynamics: a Vicsek-like model including contact forces: Numerical experiments and discussion

-We display in Fig.~\ref{fig:simu} the temporal evolution of the order parameter $\phi$, the normalized mean speed $\bar{v}$ and the rotation order parameter $\phirot$ over the simulations.
-When the velocity feedback is deactivated ($\delta =0$), see Fig.~\ref{fig:delta0_mu6.2}, we observe a decrease in mean speed, the rotation order parameter is low and the order parameter reaches values close to $1$.
-These results indicate that cells are less and less moving, do not exhibit a rotational motion but polarities are strongly aligned.
-On the contrary, when the velocity feedback is activated ($\delta > 0$), see Fig.~\ref{fig:delta6.2_mu6.2}, the mean speed reaches a value close to $1$ and the rotation order parameter still oscillates, but is closer to $1$.
+We display in Fig.~\ref{fig:simu} the temporal evolution of the order parameter $\phi$, the normalized mean speed $\bar{v}$ and the rotation order parameters $\phirot$ \reviewerAA{and $\phirot^v$} over the simulations.
+When the velocity feedback is deactivated ($\delta =0$), see Fig.~\ref{fig:delta0_mu6.2}, we observe a decrease in mean speed.
+The polarity rotation order parameter is low and the order parameter reaches values close to $1$\reviewerAA{, while the velocity rotation order parameter oscillates a lot.} These results indicate that cells are less and less moving, do not exhibit a rotational motion but polarities are strongly aligned.
+On the contrary, when the velocity feedback is activated ($\delta > 0$), see Fig.~\ref{fig:delta6.2_mu6.2}, the mean speed reaches a value close to $1$, \reviewerAA{the two rotation order parameters now have similar values and still oscillate}, but are closer to $1$.
 These two indicators confirm the collective rotational motion of the cells.
 Moreover, the polarity order parameter is below $0.3$, which indicates that polarities are not aligned, which is compatible with a rotational movement.
 To sum up, these results suggest that when an effective boundary is added, the relaxation of the polarities in the velocity directions plays a crucial role in triggering collective motion.